sebkst/voice2text/README.markdown

 ---------------

 * show visual guidelines to know when to speak / wait for answer
-* make it multi threaded : speak again while decoding is done
 * make a repeat-after-me program
-* activate bindings: "quit" or "exit"
+* bindings: "exit" will quit the infinite loop
+* TODO make it multi threaded : speak again while decoding is done
-* make an italian, a french wrapper
+* TODO make an italian, a french wrapper